-These in-game purchases come in many forms, but the report published by the Digital, Culture, Media and Sport Committee, focuses primarily on loot boxes and how they can have a detrimental impact on a player's mental health and spending habits.
+In-game purchases come in many forms, but the report published by the Digital, Culture, Media and Sport Committee, focused primarily on loot boxes and how they could have a detrimental impact on a player's mental health and spending habits.
 Loot boxes, used in games like Counter-Strike: Global Offensive (CS:GO), Fornite Battle Royale, and Apex Legends, are virtual boxes that can be redeemed with real currency for more items.

 As the content of these boxes is randomised, the player has to rely on the luck of the draw to receive what they want, which can lead to a multitude of issues.
 This has become especially prevalent with younger gamers, as there is an increasing trend of children spending their parent's money without their permission on these purchases.